top of page

 Results

-A revised model focused on available free cash flow after CapEx and existing debt, identifying the true debt-carrying capacity of the business.
+Developed a cash flow model centered on true free cash flow after CapEx and existing obligations, establishing the business’s actual debt-carrying capacity.

-The seller ultimately returned to the buyer with a price offer closer to Fortis's valuation, after rejecting the timeline and structure proposed by a private equity group, validating Fortis's disciplined approach.
+The seller ultimately returned with a revised price closer to Fortis’s valuation after rejecting a private equity-driven structure, reinforcing the validity of a disciplined, execution-based approach.

 bottom of page